jbtronics/settings-bundle/docs/configuration.md

         # The default filenmame (without extension) in which the settings are stored under in the storage directory
         # The file extension is determined by the storage adapter.
 The name can be overriden on a per settings class basis
         default_filename: 'settings'

+    # The configuration for the ORM storage adapter
+    orm_storage:
+      # The default entity (extending AbstractSettingsORMEntry) to use to store the settings data.
+If not set, the entity class must be set in the settings class annotation
+      default_entity_class: ~

+      # If this is set to true, the ORM storage adapter will perform a SELECT * query on the settings table to load all settings at once, instead of fetching them one by one.
+      # This can improve performance, if you have a lot of settings, which are loaded frequently.
+      # However, it can also decrease performance, if you have a lot of settings classes, which are loaded rarely.
+      prefetch_all: true

 ```